magomimmo/modern-cljs/doc/second-edition/tutorial-08.md

 nil
 ```

-As mentioned above, we refer only the `html` macro from the `hiccups.core` namespace,
+As mentioned above, we only refer to the `html` macro from the `hiccups.core`
-since it's the only one we're going to exercise.
+namespace, since it's the only one we're going to use.

 Here are some simple examples of using `hiccups` in the bREPL: